 When searching for a job in this economy, you can use all the help you can get.
-If you're searching through the internet for specific positions on those online job-searching sites, then you know how time-consuming it can be, even if you've uploaded several versions of your resume to a few places.
-Now, some sites, will inform you that your resume's been looked at, but they neither tell you who it was, when it was, nor if somebody's decided to hang onto a copy of it.
+If your job search includes scanning through the internet for specific positions on those online job-searching sites, then you know how time-consuming it can be, even if you've uploaded several versions of your resume to a few places.
+Now, some sites will inform you that your resume's been looked at, but they neither tell you who it was, when it was, nor if somebody's decided to hang onto a copy of it.
 And until now, the only way to learn of any progress was to log onto the sites.

-ResumeBear is a job-searching site that it enables you to set up text and email alerts that will tell you in real time when your resume has been opened or if it is being read...sort of like putting a tracker and motion-sensor on your resume.
-ResumeBear also informs you about should anybody forward your resume to someone else, giving you a heads up for a possible near-future phone call.
+ResumeBear is a job-searching site that enables you to set up text and email alerts that will tell you in real time when your resume has been opened or if it is being read - sort of like putting a tracker and motion sensor on your resume.
+ResumeBear will also inform you if anybody forwards your resume to someone else, giving you a heads up for a possible near-future phone call.
 Nice, huh?

 Utilized properly, ResumeBear can become a more powerful and effective means of improving your chances of your resume being noticed, and helping to advance your career.